kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 ### Required Reading

 - Hane, Mikiso. *Reflections on the Way to the Gallows: Rebel Women in Prewar Japan*.
 University of California Press, 1988. from Ch 3 pp51-58,  from Ch 4 pp75-80, 109-124 (short loan)
 - Dirlik, Arif. *Anarchism in the Chinese Revolution*.
 University of California Press, 1991.
-Ch 1, 3 (short loan)
+Ch 1, 3 (short loan) (P)

 ### Elective Reading

 **A) Shifu**

 - Krebs, Edward S. *Shifu, Soul of Chinese Anarchism*.
 Rowman &amp; Littlefield, 1998.
-Ch 1, 4, 7 ([ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb2529002))
+Ch 1, 4, 7 ([ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb2529002)) (P)

 **B) Development of Chinese Anarchism**

 - Dirlik, Arif. *Anarchism in the Chinese Revolution*.
 University of California Press, 1991.
-Ch 2, 4, 5 (short loan)
+Ch 2, 4, 5 (short loan) (P)

 **C) Anarchist Cooperatism**

 - Konishi, Sho. *Anarchist Modernity: Cooperatism and Japanese-Russian Intellectual Relations in Modern Japan*.
 Cambridge: Harvard University Press, 2013.
-Introduction, Ch 1 (short loan)
+Introduction, Ch 1 (short loan) (P)
 - Konishi, Sho “Ordinary Farmers Living Anarchist Time: Arishima Cooperative Farm in Hokkaido.” *Modern Asian Studies* 47, no. 6 (November 2013): 1845–87. ([online](https://doi.org/10.1017/S0026749X11000953))

 **D) Kōtoku Shūsui**

 - Tierney, Robert Thomas, and Kotoku Shusui. *Monster of the Twentieth Century: Kotoku Shusui and Japan’s First Anti-Imperialist Movement*.
 Univ of California Press, 2015.
-Introduction pp1-11, Ch "The Asian Solidarity Association and the High Treason Case" pp115-132, Imperialism pp135-185 ([ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb2451387))
+Introduction pp1-11, Ch "The Asian Solidarity Association and the High Treason Case" pp115-132, Imperialism pp135-185 ([ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb2451387)) (P)

 ### General Further Reading

 - Anderson, Benedict. *The Age Of Globalization: Anarchists And The Anticolonial Imagination*.
 Verso Books, 2013.
+(P)
 - Anderson, Benedict R. O’G. *Under Three Flags: Anarchism and the Anti-Colonial Imagination*.
 London: Verso, 2007.
+(P)
 - Bakunin, Mikhail Aleksandrovich. *The Basic Bakunin: Writings, 1869-1871*.
 Prometheus, 1992.
 - Billingsey, Philip.
 “Bakunin’s Sojourn in Japan: Nailing Down an Enigma.” *Human Sciences Review* 5 (1993): 35–65.
 - Cahm, Caroline. *Kropotkin: And the Rise of Revolutionary Anarchism, 1872-1886*.
 Cambridge University Press, 2002.
 - Chapelier, Émile, and Gassy Marin. *Anarchists and the International Language, Esperanto*.
 Freedom Office, 1908.
 - Crump, John. *The Origins of Socialist Thought in Japan*.
 Routledge, 2010.
+(P)
 - Crump, John, and John P. McKay. *Hatta Shuzo and Pure Anarchism in Interwar Japan*.
 Springer, 1993.
-— Crump, John.
+(P) — Crump, John.
 “The Revolution That Never Was: Anarchism in the Guomindang.” *Modern China* 15, no. 4 (October 1, 1989): 419–62.
 — Crump, John.
 “Vision and Revolution: Anarchism in Chinese Revolutionary Thought on the Eve of the 1911 Revolution.” *Modern China* 12, no. 2 (April 1, 1986): 123–65.
 - Fumiko, Kaneko, and Mikiso Hane. *The Prison Memoirs of a Japanese Woman*.
 Routledge, 2016.
+(P)
 - Graham, Robert. *Anarchism: A Documentary History of Libertarian Ideas*.
 Black Rose Books Ltd., 2009.
 - Hane, Mikiso. *Reflections on the Way to the Gallows: Rebel Women in Prewar Japan*.
 University of California Press, 1988.
 - Hiratsuka, Raichō. *In the Beginning, Woman Was the Sun: The Autobiography of a Japanese Feminist*.
 Columbia University Press, 2010.
 - Hirsch, Steven, and Lucien van der Walt. *Anarchism and Syndicalism in the Colonial and Postcolonial World, 1870-1940: The Praxis of National Liberation, Internationalism, and Social Revolution*.
 BRILL, 2010.
 - Hwang, Dongyoun. *Anarchism in Korea: Independence, Transnationalism, and the Question of National Development, 1919-1984*.
 SUNY Press, 2016.
+(P)
 — Hwang, Dongyoun.
 “Beyond Independence: The Korean Anarchist Press in China and Japan in the 1920s and 1930s.” *Asian Studies Review* 31, no. 1 (2007): 3–23.
 — Hwang, Dongyoun.
 “Reopening the ‘Opening of Japan’: A Russian-Japanese Revolutionary Encounter and the Vision of Anarchist Progress.” *The American Historical Review* 112, no. 1 (2007): 101–30.
 - Mackie, Vera. *Creating Socialist Women in Japan: Gender, Labour and Activism, 1900-1937*.
 Cambridge University Press, 2002.